brob/bryanlrobinson.com/src/blog/2019-05-31-create-11ty-theme-from-static-html-template.md

           height: 100%;" allowfullscreen></iframe>
 </figure>

+## Contact form and Netlify Deploy

+In this tutorial, we'll flesh out the contact page, including making a variable for our map and setting up form submissions to Netlify.
+We'll connect up to GitHub and have Netlify automatically deploy our 11ty site every time we push to master.

+{% youtube "Rw75idHWPi4" %}

-## Coming Soon: Contact Form, Deployment and NetlifyCMS tutorials
+## Coming Soon: NetlifyCMS tutorials